artemadams/atlas-search-mongoflix/README.md

 ### Create Autocomplete Custom Resolver

 We want to use the autocomplete function in our GraphQL schema.
 To do this we need to create a custom resolver.
-Custom resolvers allow us to define custom queries and mutations for our GraphQL schema, backed by **Functions** created on Realm.
+Custom resolvers allow us to define custom queries and mutations for our GraphQL schema, backed by **Functions** created on App Services.

 On the left side bar of the Atlas UI, within **Build**, click **GraphQL**.
 Click the **Custom Resolvers** tab and click the **Add a Custom Resolver** button.
 For the **GraphQL Field Name** enter `autocompleteTitle`, for the **Parent Type** select **Query** and for the **Function Name** select the newly created function `autocompleteTitle`.